 A verified carbon offset, or verified emission reduction (VER) is a reduction, removal, or avoidance of one metric ton of carbon dioxide equivalent from the atmosphere.
-Purchasing VERs can counterbalance emissions that take place on Yale’s campus.
+Purchasing verified carbon offsets can counterbalance emissions that take place on Yale’s campus.

-While such on-campus measures take many years to achieve, off-campus solutions can be deployed more quickly and with a wider range of technologies, partners, benefits, and locations.
-Yale’s experimentation with offsetting holds the potential to:
+While on-campus measures can take many years to achieve, off-campus solutions are deployed more quickly and with a wider range of technologies, partners, benefits, and locations.
+Yale’s purchase of verified carbon offsets holds the potential to:

 - Pilot new climate finance practices that support environmental stewardship

 - Develop a sustainable model for institutions to reduce their carbon emissions

 - Pursue innovative research partnerships and efforts that could contribute to solutions and service the academic community.

 Some purchased verified carbon offsets will be subtracted against Yale’s own emissions, accelerating the University’s pace to meet its own reduction targets.
 Other offsets may be held and subtracted later or sold to other organizations seeking to reduce their own carbon footprints.

 As on-campus energy efficiency improvements continue to drive down on-campus emissions, Yale’s use of verified carbon offsets to help meet its targets is expected to decline.

 Verified carbon offsets can be a powerful tool when they exhibit environmental integrity and deliver the greenhouse gas reduction they promise.
 Non-profit, third-party organizations have established rigorous standards used to certify the integrity of carbon offsets that are produce, including: